CodePushGo/website/src/content/blog/en/how-chinas-data-laws-impact-app-store-submissions.md

 -   **Data Routing**: Ensure all data from Chinese users is stored on local or region-specific servers.
 This helps avoid any cross-border data transfers that might violate regulations.
 -   **Feature Adjustments**: Modify or disable features that involve cross-border data sharing to stay compliant.

-Capgo can help by allowing you to push updates and features instantly, using end-to-end encryption and customizable local data storage.
+CodePushGo can help by allowing you to push updates and features instantly, using end-to-end encryption and customizable local data storage.

 ## Meeting Compliance Standards